Natural Beauty & The Beast

 Farm Action maps created

-Number of people engaged with the project – including from outreach
+Number of people engaged through the project from public outreach events

 Cultural heritage assets have been better interpreted, understood or more accessible